Drive sales on autopilot with ecommerce-focused featuresSee Features

-Online DTC brands have so much to focus on to adequately prepare for the holiday season.
+Online DTC brands have so much to focus on to adequately prepare for their holiday campaigns.
 Between planning promos, social media posts, paid search, retargeting strategies, and more, oftentimes some of the most basic things are left untouched—including the holiday email template.

 Don’t let this happen to you.
 Optimizing your email template for the holidays can make the difference between a subscriber engaging with you or moving on to the next email.
 To help you maximize your holiday season, here are three ways to optimize your holiday email template and some examples for inspiration.